 Senior Data Analyst

 As the Senior Data Analyst, Jeremiah Bakerstull is responsible for program and system data analysis, evaluation and reporting.
 Prior to joining Community Shelter Board in 2010, Jeremiah worked for Pilkington.
 He has a master’s of science in management degree, which he earned from Mount Vernon Nazarene University.

 Chief Operating Officer

 email@example.com | Download Bio

-Lianna Barbu directs the internal operations of CSB.
-She is responsible for overseeing the operation and management of all finance activities, grants, information technology and human resources.
+Lianna Barbu directs the internal operations of Community Shelter Board – the organization leading a coordinated, community effort to make sure everyone has a place to call home in Columbus and Franklin County, Ohio.
+As Chief Operating Officer, she oversees the operation and management of all finance activities, grants, housing and information technology.
 She also directs the data, research and evaluation affairs of CSB and is responsible for program and system evaluations necessary for programmatic and planning decisions.
-She oversees the work of the Rebuilding Lives Funder Collaborative – the local continuum of care for Columbus and Franklin County’s programs funded by the U.S. Department of Housing and Urban Development.
+Lianna drives the work of the Continuum of Care for Columbus and Franklin County – a broad stakeholder group that oversees the strategic plan to respond to homelessness – aligned with the U.S. Department of Housing and Urban Development.